devops329/devops/instruction/security/security.md

 - **Improper data management**: Allowing confidential data to be accessed without authorization or to be transported outside the security parameter.
 - **Insecure network typography**: Allowing non-authorized, or insecure devices, within the security parameter.

 In many ways these attacks are the most dangerous because they exploit your system behind your wall of trust.
-Having a hardened, secure, architecture is pointless if one of your team members gives out the administrative password to someone contacts them from the "operations team" with a desperate need to correct a "critical emergency" that is threatening to take the company down in the next few minutes.
+Having a hardened, secure, architecture is pointless if one of your team members gives out the administrative password to someone who contacts them from the "operations team" with a desperate need to correct a "critical emergency" that is threatening to take the company down in the next few minutes.

 ## Parting thoughts

 Security is a massive topic that deserves your serious consideration.
-Gone are the days when a programmer could just focus on an algorithm without having to consider how that code could be exploited to seal someone's life.
-The more valuable your code the more likely it is that you will be a high value target that will attract attention from all sorts of ill intended individuals, gangs, terrorists, Gadianton robbers, and state sponsored criminals.
-The better you are educated and engaged the less chance the trust your customers place in you will be violated.
+Gone are the days when a programmer could just focus on an algorithm without having to consider how that code could be exploited to steal someone's life.
+The more valuable your code, the more likely it is that you will be a high value target that will attract attention from all sorts of ill intended individuals, gangs, terrorists, Gadianton robbers, and state sponsored criminals.
+The better you are educated and engaged, the less chance the trust your customers place in you will be violated.

 💡 Hopefully the security topics covered in this instruction have set your curiosity senses tingling.
 There are many subjects that you can dig into as part of your curiosity report.